alexandrenavarro/tornadofx-sample/README.md

 - Update table for another thread DONE (but need to run if modify observableList binded to TableView)
 - Test master detail DONE
 - Ioc for Feign use spring or tornado.di DONE
-- Update CountryEditViewMode -> CountryItemViewModel : TODO
+- Update CountryEditViewMode -> CountryItemViewModel : DONE
 - Add unit test with testfx : TODO
 - Test Complex mapping like Object with list of Object complex : TODO
 - Test validation feature : TODO